opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/disk_management/can_i_attach_multiple_disks_to_an_ecs.rst

 #.
 Click the **Disks** tab.
 #.
 Check the number of disks that can be attached to the ECS to determine the total number of disks.

    -  If the total number of disks that can be attached is 24 (including the system disk), the ECS is created before the disk function upgrade.
 In such a case, you can enable advanced disk as prompted so that up to 60 disks can be attached to the ECS.
-For details, see `Enabling Advanced Disk <../../evs_disks/enabling_advanced_disk.html>`__.
+For details, see :ref:`Enabling Advanced Disk <en-us_topic_0122307169>`.
    -  If the total number of disks that can be attached is 60 (including the system disk), the ECS is created after the disk function upgrade.